jerbmega/lazuli/README.md

 ## Details
 ### Main changes
-* Forge, Blur My Shell, Just Perfection, GSConnect, AppIndicator and Space Bar shell extensions installed out of the box
+* Pop Shell, Blur My Shell, Just Perfection, GSConnect, AppIndicator and Space Bar shell extensions installed out of the box
 * Top bar moved to the bottom to emulate a default i3 or Sway setup
 * Ten static workspaces set up out of the box, with Space Bar configured to hide empty workspaces
-* Forge configured to have key bindings similar to (but *not* identical to) i3/Sway
+* Pop Shell configured to have key bindings similar to (but *not* identical to) i3/Sway
 * Active window set to whatever the mouse is hovered over like in i3/Sway
 * Distrobox configured as the default terminal experience on `Super+Enter`
   - `distrobox-assemble` is configured to automatically build the contents of `$HOME/.config/ublue/boxkit.ini` on login.
 If not present, the default `/usr/share/ublue-os/boxkit.ini` will be used instead